artsy/Swift-at-Artsy/Beginners/Lesson One/README.md

 ![Results](img/results.png)

 In programming, we want to work with abstractions.
 So let's make our first variable.
 A variable holds a value that you can refer to later, you can name them (almost) whatever you want.

+Variables are themselves an abstract concept, and it's normal for beginners to take time getting comfortable with them.
+In essence, a variable is a way to store something in a place that you can refer to later.
+There are a few good reasons to do this, but the most common one is that we need to refer to the same value more than once.

 We're going to make a simple calculator with 3  variables.
 What I'd like to do is define a variable called `a` and `b` then add them together to make `c`.
 This is a simple example, but it's about foundations.

 ```swift
 var a = 2